Scary Safe: 5 Tips for Halloween Safety

 This means staying educated and informed not only on what self-defense rights you have during Halloween activities, but also on what rights you don’t have.
 It also means having proper self-defense training and knowing how to avoid altercations whenever possible, especially on dangerous nights.
 After all, an educated self-defender is a responsible self-defender!

 Luckily, the only thing U.S. LawShield is more dedicated to than making sure your rights and freedoms are protected is making sure you remain responsible.
-If you’d prefer a safe Halloween filled with spooky fun over one filled with real-life monsters and dangers, check out how to make the nation’s best Legal Defense for Self Defense® program part of your holiday preparations today.
+If you’d prefer a safe Halloween filled with spooky fun over one filled with real-life monsters and dangers, check out how to make the nation’s best Legal Defense for Self Defense® Program part of your holiday preparations today.